 The sound of this ancient beast’s jaws snapping shut around a chicken carcass will stay with you forever, but your kids will really get a kick out of it.

 If hand-feeding isn’t your thing but a leisurely boat cruise with an experienced local guide leading the way sounds spot on, we suggest heading north to the Daintree River.
 That way you can meet Scarface, Lizzy and her babies from afar.
 Everybody wins.
+Check out tours with Solar Whisper Wildlife Cruises, Bruce Belcher's Daintree River Cruises, or Daintree Boatman Nature Tours to get up close and personal!

 Back in the day, Port Douglas was covered in sugar cane and today the rail network that serviced farms still works, largely due to volunteers with a passion for coal engines.

 Glass-bottom boats, underwater observatories and life jackets make visiting the reef possible with kids of all ages.
-Plus, Quicksilver’s pontoon is a perfect for a gradual water entry, as well as spreading out and catching some glorious sun.
+Plus, Quicksilver’s pontoon is perfect for a gradual water entry, as well as spreading out and catching some glorious sun.

 The Daintree Rainforest is more than a day trip – it’s a whole world of wonder ready to explore.
 The Daintree Discovery Centre will keep your kids busy for hours alone (check out their neat headsets explaining all the cool facts about the rainforest in a language they get) before checking into the Cape Trib Beach House and sitting by the bonfire.